Gabi Ashkenazi: Early life

-Gabriel (Gabi) Ashkenazi was born to a Bulgarian Jewish and Syrian Jewish family and grew up in Hagor, a moshav, or cooperative agricultural community in the Sharon region of central Israel, of which his parents were among the founders.
+Gabriel Ashkenazi was born to a Bulgarian Jewish and Syrian Jewish family and grew up in Hagor, a moshav in the Sharon region of central Israel, of which his parents were among the founders.
 His father, Yosef Ashkenazi, was a Holocaust survivor who had immigrated to Israel from Plovdiv, Bulgaria, while his mother, Freda Jamal, had immigrated from Aleppo, Syria.
 Ashkenazi completed high school at a military boarding school affiliated with the prestigious Gymnasia Herzliya in Tel Aviv.
 His roommates included Yigal Schwartz, a major figure in Israeli literature, and Yoav Kutner, an acclaimed music editor and journalist.

 Ashkenazi studied at the Tel Aviv Junior Command Preparatory School and the U.S. Marine Corps University's Command and Staff College.
 He earned a bachelor's degree in political science from the University of Haifa and in 2004, attended the six/seven-week Advanced Management Program at Harvard Business School.

 His brother Tat Aluf Avi Ashkenazi, was appointed head of the National Center for Training on Land (מל"י) in 2009.